 - The graphics don’t match what the person is saying

-- The graphics are not referred to and the presenter is talking about something else.
+- The graphics are not referred to, and the presenter talks about something else.

 - The presenter goes off point – where is this presentation going?

-- The presenter is reading sentences and paragraphs off the graphic – and the font size is so small the audience can’t follow
+- The presenter is reading sentences and paragraphs from the graphic – and the font size is so small that the audience can’t follow

 - The presenter is pacing all around